 These instructions are for developing a proposal for a substantial change to an existing program.
 Examples of substantial changes are:

-- New concentration5 - Change of more than 33% of existing program coursework
+- New concentration5 - Change of more than 50% of existing program coursework - Plan to offer an existing program off campus or at a regional higher education center

 Follow the instructions for a Type A proposal found in Appendix 2.